vicdotdevelop/native_flutter_proxy/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-##Credits

-This project was forked from tzh2017 [pub.dev](https://pub.dev/packages/flutter_proxy) and enhance with some custom proxy classes which are making the assignment of proxies more convenient.